[click on the question to jump to the answer]

 Majors at UMBC

-Our office is located in Sherman Hall, B-Wing on the 2nd Floor.
+Our office is located in Sherman Hall, B-Wing on the 2nd Floor, Suite 224.
 Click here for the campus map.

 Our office is open from 8:30 until 4:30 every day Monday through Friday when the campus is open.
-We also have extended hours on Wednesdays and Thursdays until 6:00pm.
 Peer Advisors (trained undergraduate students) can answer quick questions at any time.
 Walk-in advising with a professional advisor is available from 10am to 2pm.
 More complex situations, including registration advising, require an advance appointment.
 Call 410-455-2729 to make an appointment.
 When you call, you will be able to talk to an actual person.

 Degree seeking students must meet with their Academic Advisor prior to being able to register for the fall and spring terms.
 When you meet with your advisor, he/she will talk with you about your proposed schedule, answer any questions you may have and at the end of the meeting provide an electronic clearance that will then allow you to register at a specific time based on the number of credits you have earned.